 \section{Related Work}

-Since 2023, a series of efforts have been dedicated to embedding watermarks into LLM-generated text \cite{liu2024survey}.
-These works fall into two main categories: one-bit watermarking and multi-bit watermarking.
-One-bit watermarking is used to determine whether a given text has been generated by a specified LLM.
-However, they cannot be directly extended to multi-bit watermarking scenarios to meet the requirements of watermarking LLM-generated text from different LLMs for different users.
-To address the above problem, multi-bit watermarking methods have been proposed to embed 0/1 strings into LLM-generated text.
-Given the diversity of watermarks, these methods can watermark different LLM-generated texts.
-Among them, \cite{WangYC0LM0024} proposes adding an additional watermark loss in the inference phase to embed each bit of the watermark into a fixed-length segment. \cite{zhang2024remark} proposes training a model to encode the watermark into the LLM-generated text.
-However, it is unreliable to embed the watermark directly into a fixed-length segment without considering its capacity.
-Intuitively, the watermark capacity varies from text to text.
-However, none of the current multi-bit watermarking methods account for the LLM-generated text's capacity.
-This can lead to embedding failure when the text has low watermark capacity.
+Since 2023, extensive efforts have been made to embed watermarks into LLM-generated text, which can be broadly categorized into two types: one-bit watermarking and multi-bit watermarking.
+One-bit watermarking aims to determine whether a given text was generated by a specific LLM~\cite{kirchenbauer2023watermark}.
+Building upon this foundation, several methods have been proposed to improve robustness against editing, paraphrasing, and other transformations~\cite{liu2024adaptive,hucwwzh24,feng2024certified,liuphm024,wan2024watermarking,guo2024context}, enhance generation quality~\cite{Fu_Xiong_Dong_2024}, or achieve task-agnostic applicability~\cite{masrani2025task}.
+However, these techniques are inherently limited to binary detection and cannot be directly extended to scenarios requiring user-specific information.
+To address this limitation, multi-bit watermarking has been proposed to embed binary strings into LLM-generated text, enabling fine-grained attribution across users and models.
+Among them, \cite{yooakak24} extends one-bit watermarking to a multi-bit setting by assigning fixed-length segments to each bit. ~\cite{WangYC0LM0024} incorporates an additional watermark loss during inference to guide bit-wise embedding into fixed-length segments. \cite{zhang2024remark} proposes training a model to encode the watermark into the LLM-generated text.
+However, a key limitation shared by these methods is their reliance on fixed-length segmentation, which fails to consider the variable watermark capacity of different texts.
+Ignoring this factor can result in embedding failures, particularly in low-entropy or highly structured texts.

-Therefore, we aim to dynamically assign different segments to each bit of the multi-bit watermark based on the watermark capacity of the LLM-generated text and embed each bit into the corresponding segment.
+To address this limitation, we aim to design a dynamic multi-bit watermarking framework that, during the LLM’s inference phase, dynamically estimates the segment length required for each watermark bit and adaptively segments the output text based on these estimations.